 Kansas is using the latest edition of the GED® exam for the state’s high school equivalency testing, The new GED exam totally computer-based and contains four individual tests in the subject areas of Social Studies, Science, Math, and Literacy.
-In the state of Kansas, you can find many facilities that will prepare you optimally for the new GED exam.

 Testing in person, not online